ocaml/platform-blog/opam-2-2-0-beta2.md

 We expect to be able to show the proposed changed to opam-repository very soon to take advantage of all these changes.

-### opam-repository scallability
+### opam-repository scalability

-The current draft resolution resulting from the discussion in [ocaml/opam-repository#23789](https://github.com/ocaml/opam-repository/issues/23789) about the scallability of opam-repository includes the removal of some packages.
+The current draft resolution resulting from the discussion in [ocaml/opam-repository#23789](https://github.com/ocaml/opam-repository/issues/23789) about the scalability of opam-repository includes the removal of some packages.
 However currently, opam uses the `patch` system command to apply changes from a repository.
 The behaviour of that command is thus very important and it is a known behaviour for the macOS and BSDs `patch` command to not be able to delete files which leads to failures and inconsistencies for opam.
-Package managers on those platforms installing opam already makes opam depend on GNU patch, however a certain number of people do not install opam via a system package manager (e.g. our install script) and end up using their system version of `patch`.
+Package managers on those platforms installing opam already make opam depend on GNU patch, however a certain number of people do not install opam via a system package manager (e.g. our own install script!) and end up using their system version of `patch`.
 This is in particular a problem on macOS as the name of the GNU patch command is not `gpatch` like on BSDs but simply `patch` when installed via Homebrew.

-To fix this issue, after many trials and errors
-(this issue being surprisingly tricky to fix), we've decided to:
+This issue is surprisingly tricky to fix, and after many trials and errors, we've decided to:

 * Warn if GNU patch is not detected when a patch is applied
 * Use `gpatch` by default instead of `patch` on NetBSD and DragonFlyBSD